k1000/contenta/README.md

     'docutils', # *optional for rendering markup

-Add to 'urlpatterns' (at the end) urls.py:
+Add to 'urlpatterns' (at the end) urls.py file:

     (r'', include('contenta.urls')),